codepks/LearningLLD/README.md

   } address;
 }
 ```
-2. We need to have the order request object which will have a variable to flag it to be processed or unprocessed
+2. We need to have the **Order-Request** object which will have a variable to flag it to be processed or unprocessed

 ```
 class OrderReq